bcarr-rh/acm-policys/README.md

 oc get mch -A -w
 ```

-This should look like this:
+This command should return something like this:
 ```
 NAMESPACE                 NAME              STATUS       AGE     CURRENTVERSION   DESIREDVERSION open-cluster-management   multiclusterhub   Installing   2m35s                    2.13.2